Home Download FAQ / Knowledge Base Screenshots Documentation Support Roadmap

 Configuration room without the need to add extra get/set commands to the server.

-Please note that the LDAP-specific configs have no effect on Citadel servers in
+is configured.
+For example, the LDAP-specific configs have no effect on Citadel

 Commands related to the auto-purger